kofno/jsonous/readme.md

    Ok(value): Indicates successful decoding, containing the decoded value.

-   Err(message): Indicates a decoding failure, containing an error message.

 3. _Composable Decoders_

    Jsonous provides a rich set of primitive decoders and powerful combinators that allow you to build complex decoders from simpler ones.
 This composability is key to handling real-world JSON structures.